 Visitors exploring paintings at Kunsthistorisches Museum, Vienna.

 Get your booking confirmed instantly

-Priority entry passes for the Imperial Treasury
+Bypass-the-queue passes for the Imperial Treasury (in 2 & 3-hour choices)

 Guided audio experiences

-Optional gratuities
+Optional gratuities/tips

+Visitors exploring paintings at Kunsthistorisches Museum, Vienna.